 1911 Sigmund Romberg writes his first complete Broadway score for The Whirl of the World, which opens at the Winter Garden.
 A brochure describes it as "An Isle of Gorgeousness, Fun and Music, Entirely Surrounded by Girls."
 The formula proves a winner, running 161 performances.

 1929 Elmer Rice captures a Street Scene at the Playhouse Theatre in New York.
 The stark drama about tenement life wins the Pulitzer Prize and runs for 601 performances.
-The 1947 revival is set to music with a score by Kurt Weill and lyrics by poet Langston Hughes.
+In 1947, it is turned into a musical with a score by Kurt Weill and lyrics by poet Langston Hughes.

 1941 Two sweet little old ladies help nudge melancholy people off to a better world in the macabre comedy Arsenic and Old Lace which opens its 1,444-performance run at the Fulton Theatre.
 Jean Adair and Josephine Hull play the sisters and Boris Karloff plays their nephew.

-1947 Ella Logan and Albert Sharpe look to the rainbow in Fred Saidy, Burton Lane, and Yip Harburg's Finian's Rainbow, about a leprechaun who turns human when his crock of gold is stolen and buried near Fort Knox.
-The show runs 725 performances.
+1947 Ella Logan and Albert Sharpe look to the rainbow in Fred Saidy, Burton Lane, and Yip Harburg's musical Finian's Rainbow, about a leprechaun who turns human when his crock of gold is stolen and buried near Fort Knox.
+It runs 725 performances.
 David Wayne and Michael Kidd win the very first Tony Awards for Best Supporting Actor and Best Choreographer, respectively.

 1962 Romulus, satirizing the end of the Roman Empire, has a much shorter life than its subject, with just 69 performances to its calendar.
 Gore Vidal adapted the Friedrich Duerrenmatt work.
 Cyril Ritchard stars.